quattor/quattor.github.com/documentation/index.md

 Latest documentation is [available on ReadTheDocs](https://quattor-pan.readthedocs.org).

+Many common code snippets can be found in the [Cheat Sheet](/documentation/2014/02/26/cheat-sheet.html).

 ### CAF, CCM and Configuration Modules (Components)

 You can find the latest documentation here: <http://quattor-documentation.readthedocs.io/en/latest>